 This right to data portability is applicable where an individual consents to their personal data being used for specific purposes and wishes to withdraw that consent later; when processing is based on a contract with the individual and they have not fulfilled their obligations or processing legal reasons.

 Individuals have the right to object on grounds relating to their processed data (to direct marketing).
+You can demonstrate compelling legitimate grounds for the data processing that are your interests or of third parties.
 The individual can also withdraw consent at any time.
 Businesses must delete personal information within 30 days of a request from an individual unless there is another legal reason for keeping it to comply with other regulations such as anti-money laundering or fraud prevention rules.

 In some circumstances, processing personal data can continue if the data controller has the reason for doing so.
 But, in such a situation, they must ensure to inform the subject if they process the personal data for research purposes or the performance of a task, e.g., legal.
 Yet, there is no way for the controller to refuse the right to object to direct marketing.